Verivery: 2018: Pre-debut

-2019: Debut with Veri series
+2019–2020: Debut with Veri series, Face It series and survival show

 On January 9, 2019, the group officially debuted with their first extended play Veri-Us and its lead single "Ring Ring Ring".
 On February 24, the group released their DIY music video of Veri-Us album for the title song "Ring Ring Ring".

 On April 24, Verivery released their second extended play Veri-Able and its lead single "From Now".
 On June 1, the group released their DIY music video of Veri-Able album for the title song "From Now".
 On July 7, the group made their first overseas performance, performing "From Now" at K-CON 2019 in New York.

 On July 31, Verivery released their first single album Veri-Chill and its lead single "Tag Tag Tag".
 On September 11, the groups released the DIY music video of Veri-Chill album for the combined song "Tag Tag Tag & 반할 수밖에 (Mystery Light)".
-On August 17-18, Verivery performed "Tag Tag Tag" at K-CON 2019 in Los Angeles.
+On August 17–18, Verivery performed "Tag Tag Tag" at K-CON 2019 in Los Angeles.

-2020: Face It series, Road to Kingdom

-On January 7, Verivery released their third extended play Face Me and its lead single "Lay Back".
+On January 7, 2020, Verivery released their third extended play Face Me and its lead single "Lay Back".
 The EP marks as the first series of the FACE it trilogy.
 On February 17, the group released the DIY music video for the b-side songs of Face Me album titled "Paradise & Photo".

-On March 20, the group was confirmed to join Mnet's reality television competition Road to Kingdom.
+On March 20, 2020, the group was confirmed to join Mnet's reality television competition Road to Kingdom.
 They released "Beautiful-X" for the show's finale, they placed fifth overall.
 The group has shared that the show helped them improve their performance abilities, saying they "were determined to become a more hardworking Verivery."

-On July 1, Verivery released their fourth extended play Face You and its lead single "Thunder".
+On July 1, 2020, Verivery released their fourth extended play Face You and its lead single "Thunder".
 On August 8, the group released the DIY music video for the combined title track and b-side song "Connect & Thunder" of Face You album.

-On October 13, Verivery released their fifth extended play Face Us and its lead single "G.B.T.B.
+On October 13, 2020, Verivery released their fifth extended play Face Us and its lead single "G.B.T.B.
 (Go Beyond The Barrier)".
 They also released a DIY music video for the song "So Gravity" from Face Us album on December 28.
 On October 26, it was announced that Minchan would be going on a hiatus due to poor health and anxiety issues.

 On October 27, the lead single "G.B.T.B." would reach #1 on Billboards World Digital Song Sales.

 On December 23, the group released their first holiday track "Love at First Sight".